rfortherestofus/blog/001_theme_minimal/001_theme_minimal.md

 <img src="001_theme_minimal_files/figure-commonmark/unnamed-chunk-6-1.png" style="width:90.0%" />

-## Text formatting
+## Make your text grey rather than true black

 In general, you want to make sure that you don’t overwhelm your reader with your titles and labels.
 This can sometimes be something you have to watch out for with long active titles or captions that include a lot of extra information.
 A quick trick to help you with that is to change the text color from black to a more subtle grey.

 This can be done in the `theme()` layer.
 What you’ll need to know for that is that the `text` argument governs all text.
-Passing an `element_text()` with the right text properties to this argument will change the text properties in your chart (Suprising, I know.)
+Passing an `element_text()` with the right text properties to this argument will change the text properties in your chart (surprising, I know.)

 ``` r
 plt_with_labels +